 A laceration is a cut that goes all the way through the skin.
-The cut can be small and cared for at home.
-Or the cut can be large and need immediate medical attention right away.
+A small cut can be cared for at home.
+A large cut requires immediate medical attention.

 If the cut is minor, a liquid bandage (liquid adhesive) can be used on the cut to close the wound and help stop bleeding.

 Using a liquid bandage is quick to apply.
 It causes only slight burning when applied.
 Liquid bandages seal the cut closed after only 1 application.
 There is less chance for infection since the wound is sealed shut.

 These products are waterproof, so you can shower or bathe without worry.

 The seal lasts for 5 to 10 days.
 It will fall off naturally after it has done its job.
 In some cases after the seal falls off, you can reapply more liquid bandage, but only after seeking medical advice from your provider.
 But most minor cuts will be mostly healed at this point.

 Using these products may also help keep scars from forming at the injury site.
 Liquid adhesives can be found at your local pharmacy.